OMAC (comics): Batman and the Outsiders

 A modified OMAC is shown as a part of the new Outsiders team in the 2008 Batman and the Outsiders series.

-When a team from the Justice League attempts to seize a partially active OMAC, a leftover from The OMAC Project events, Batman takes the opportunity to reclaim it for himself—having Dr. Francine Langstrom (the long-suffering wife of Dr. Kirk Langstrom) create a clever forgery to leave in care of the League.
+When a team from the Justice League attempts to seize a partially active OMAC, a leftover from The OMAC Project events, Batman takes the opportunity to reclaim it for himself—having Francine Langstrom create a clever forgery to leave in care of the League.

-The OMAC, aptly renamed ReMAC, appears to be "an iPod with its tracklist wiped".
-Dr. Langstrom is unable to discern who ReMAC was before being infected by the OMAC virus; finding ReMAC a mere husk, devoid of any personal identity.
+The OMAC, renamed ReMAC, appears to be "an iPod with its tracklist wiped".
+Langstrom is unable to discern who ReMAC was before being infected by the OMAC virus; finding ReMAC a mere husk, devoid of any personal identity.
 This complete lack of personality makes ReMAC the perfect infiltrator, using its advanced shapeshifting abilities and its unquestioning obedience for the Outsiders' sake.

-Since its lack of personality allows villains to snatch control of ReMAC, turning it into an enemy, Batman rigs up a telepresence system turning ReMAC into an advanced drone for Salah Miandad, Dr. Langstrom's chief assistant, enabling operation from the Outsiders HQ, the Batcave, or other secret locations.
+Since its lack of personality allows villains to snatch control of ReMAC, turning it into an enemy, Batman rigs up a telepresence system turning ReMAC into an advanced drone for Salah Miandad, Langstrom's chief assistant, enabling operation from the Outsiders HQ, the Batcave, or other secret locations.

 While testing a new neural interface, less dependent from his stamina, to control the former OMAC, Salah is knocked into a coma.
-His mind comes to reside in ReMAC, supplanting the missing personality of the drone for a while (one full issue), until, due to the machinations of the villainous Simon Hurt, ReMAC is fed a malicious self-destruct code that blows it to pieces, making the restoration of Salah's consciousness impossible.
+His mind comes to reside in ReMAC, supplanting the missing personality of the drone for a while (one full issue), until, due to the machinations of Simon Hurt, ReMAC is fed a malicious self-destruct code that destroys it, making the restoration of Salah's consciousness impossible.